VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 * Motors won't spin at all - Likely from the FC not being set up with the correct ESC protocol.
 It should be DShot300 or DShot600 for most setups

-* Motors won't slow down after applying throttle - This is likely because you don't have the props on, answered [here](https://vitroidfpv-sv.netlify.app/faq#iTerm)
+* Motors won't slow down after applying throttle - This is likely because you don't have the props on, answered [here](https://vitroidfpv.com/faq#iTerm)

 * Motors spin up, but the quad doesn't move as expected (flips/spins) - Often because the motors are spinning in the wrong direction, the gyro being misaligned, or the props being on the wrong way.
 You can change the motors in the motors tab in Betaflight.
 While you're there, the FC also expects the motors to spin in a certain direction and order, make sure that's correct and if needed, change it.
 Don't forget to remove the props when messing about with motor settings.
 As for the gyro, you can change the offset in the Configuration tab

-Test